connexcs/docs/docs/provider-ratecard.md

 1. Click **Bulk Upload** > **Upload**.
 2. Select the file, typically sent by the Provider in CSV format (if not provided as CSV, must be converted before proceeding).
 4. Right-click on the first row of data and select "Set Start Row".
 5. Right-click and map the columns.
-It is important to map all fields based on the Rate Card collumns.
+It is important to map all fields based on the Rate Card columns.
 For example:
     * Col 1 - Prefix
     * Col 2 - Name
     * Col 3 - Cost